Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Abstract

 \section{Abstract}

-Optimizing shared vehicle systems (bike-sharing/car-sharing/ride-sharing) is more challenging compared to traditional resource allocation settings due to the presence of \emph{complex network externalities} -- changes in the demand/supply at any location affect future supply throughout the system within short timescales.
+Optimizing shared vehicle systems (bike/scooter/car/ride-sharing) is more challenging compared to traditional resource allocation settings due to the presence of \emph{complex network externalities} -- changes in the demand/supply at any location affect future supply throughout the system within short timescales.
 These externalities are well captured by steady-state Markovian models, which are therefore widely used to analyze such systems.
-However, using such models to design pricing/control policies is computationally difficult since the resulting optimization problems are high-dimensional and non-convex.
+However, using such models to design pricing and other control policies is computationally difficult since the resulting optimization problems are high-dimensional and non-convex.

-To this end, we develop a general approximation framework for designing pricing policies in shared vehicle systems, based on a novel convex relaxation which we term \emph{elevated flow relaxation}.
-Our approach provides the first efficient algorithms with \emph{rigorous approximation guarantees} for a wide range of objective functions (throughput, revenue, welfare).
-For any shared vehicle system with $n$ stations and $m$ vehicles, our framework provides a pricing policy with an approximation ratio of $1+(n-1)/m$.
-This guarantee is particularly meaningful when $m/n$, the average number of vehicles per station is large, as is often the case in practice.
+To this end, we develop a \emph{rigorous approximation framework} for shared vehicle systems, providing a unified approach for a wide range of controls (pricing, matching, rebalancing), objective functions (throughput, revenue, welfare), and system constraints (travel-times, welfare benchmarks, posted-price constraints).
+Our approach is based on the analysis of natural convex relaxations, and obtains as special cases existing approximate-optimal policies for limited settings, asymptotic-optimality results, and heuristic policies.
+The resulting guarantees are non-asymptotic and parametric, and provide operational insights into the design of real-world systems.
+In particular, for any shared vehicle system with $n$ stations and $m$ vehicles, our framework obtains an approximation ratio of $1+(n-1)/m$, which is particularly meaningful when $m/n$, the average number of vehicles per station, is large, as is often the case in practice.

-Further, the simplicity of our approach allows us to extend it to more complex settings: rebalancing empty vehicles, redirecting riders to nearby vehicles, multi-objective settings (such as Ramsey pricing), incorporating travel-times, etc. Our approach yields efficient algorithms with the same approximation guarantees for all these problems, and in the process, obtains as special cases several existing heuristics and asymptotic guarantees.